 SSDI, which refers to Social Security Disability Insurance, is a program that provides benefits to disabled workers in Gwinnett County who are insured by the program.
 To be insured, workers must have worked and paid Social Security taxes for a sufficient period of time, and some of that work must have been recent.

 Those filing Gwinnett County SSDI claims must both demonstrate sufficient work history and provide evidence to prove that they meet the disability standards set by the Social Security Administration (SSA).
-A qualified social security attorney may be able to help with all these components of the claims process.
+A qualified Social Security disability attorney may be able to help with all these components of the disability claims process.

 To be eligible for SSDI, an employee must have worked in a position covered by the program and earned at least 40 work credits.
 For many employees, a credit is earned for every calendar quarter of work, so it takes most workers about 10 years to earn 40 credits.
 Workers who become disabled at a young age may be eligible with fewer than 40 credits.

 At least half of those credits—equivalent to five years of full-time employment—must be earned with 10 years of the onset of the disability.
 So, employees with more than 10 years history of work experience may not be eligible if they have not worked much recently.
 A disabled worker who does not meet the employment requirements may still qualify for disability benefits under the Supplemental Security Income (SSI) program, which is also administered by the SSA.